tremor-rs/tremor-www-docs/docs/development/benchmarks/LogstashBenchmark.md

 The framework also incorrectly terminates after each run once 1 million results have been submitted.
 It should not complete until all workers have drained their respective queues and the benchmark reaches a quiescent state.
 Quiescence is not asserted.

 This means that the number of recorded processed events can be less than the configured target by a significant margin.
-As these are *micro-benchmarks* and we are concerned with Order of Magnitude differences in performance we have not expended effort resolving these issues.
+As these are _micro-benchmarks_ and we are concerned with Order of Magnitude differences in performance we have not expended effort resolving these issues.

 A further issue with the logstash `benchmark-cli` tool is that the results suffer from the coordinated ommission problem.

-The coordinated ommission problem, is a term first-coined by Gil Tene based on his observations in benchmarking the Azul Vega hardware and Zing JVM with C4 garbage collector and related ZTS subsystems).
+The coordinated ommission problem, is a term first-coined by Gil Tene based on the observations in benchmarking the Azul Vega hardware and Zing JVM with C4 garbage collector and related ZTS subsystems).
 In a nutshell, coordinated-ommission is where a benchmarking tool ( usually unintentionally ) incorrectly records events under measurement time spans by failing to record the intended verses actual time to record.
 Specifically, it is insufficient to record the start time and end time of a particular event of interest.
 Capturing the start and end time allows the delta or servicing time to be computed.
 It does not capture any synchronization overhead, waiting time, delays or other system induced hiccups introduced between up to the point the event should have started.
 We fail to capture unintentional drift introduced artificially by the benchmark framework when CO is in force.
 Well-designed benchmarks should be CO-free.

 Tremor's benchmarking facility allows events to be injected at a fixed frequency.
-This simple tactic ( which more specifically, pins the intended commencement time for an event to begin processing to a starting epoch ) is sufficient to practically account for any hiccups or drift in expected verses actual inter-arrival based on designed constraints in a benchmark framework.
+This tactic ( which more specifically, pins the intended commencement time for an event to begin processing to a starting epoch ) is sufficient to practically account for any hiccups or drift in expected verses actual inter-arrival based on designed constraints in a benchmark framework.
 By selecting a fixed static frequency any measured hiccups should be outside of the control of the benchmark framework - they are either artefacts of the scenario under test, or the system upon which it is being tested.
 These conditions are optimal in all benchmark testing, but an absolute necessity for any latency-sensitive testing, especially where fine-grained statistic quartiles are being computed if they are to impart results that are fit for low-level analysis and interpretation.

 Coordinated-ommission-free benchmarks are important for micro-benchmarking and latency-driven benchmarking.
 However, as we are interested in Order of Magnitude ( finger in the air ) characteristics rather than isolating long-tail latencies or understanding fine grained latency characteristics on a per-event basis ( say, at the long-tail of performance beyond the 99.99th percentile )